steve-cse/vault-drive/README.md

 - [RocketEncrypt](https://github.com/fer1s/rocketencrypt) by [@fer1s](https://github.com/fer1s/)

 # Contribution
 Contribution are always welcome.
-Feel free to open an issue or create a pull request if you want to improve the model or add new features.
+Feel free to open an issue or create a pull request if you want to improve the project or add new features.

+# Warning
+ At this time this solution should be considered suitable for research and experimentation, further code and security review is needed before utilization in a production application.

 # License
 This project is licensed under the terms of the MIT license.